 It’s also a great place to enjoy a cocktail while getting a spectacular view of Holbox’s famous sunsets.

-In our opinion, he habanero sauce pairs best with the pizza, so you should definitely try that.
+In our opinion, the habanero sauce pairs best with the pizza, so you should try that.
 The restaurant itself features a cool, rustic atmosphere that blends well with the entire island vibe.